 - I used sourdough discard in my tests.
 My discard is about the consistency of those Aero puddings you buy at the shops.
 It’s light and bubbly (despite not being fed overnight) and stays put if I spoon it up.

 - If yours is runnier than that, consider either adding less starter or more cocoa.
 If it’s very runny, maybe make these another day.
-That said, if you’re determined to make them, you can try adding a bit of rice flour to compensate – start with 1 tablespoon and assess the batter from there.
+That said, if you’re determined to make them, you can try adding a bit of extra tapioca flour to compensate – start with 1/2 tablespoon and assess the batter from there.

-- When you’ve mixed everything into the batter, it should run off the whisk attachment in a smooth but a slightly thick ribbon.
+- When you’ve mixed everything into the batter, it should run off the whisk attachment in a smooth but thick-ish ribbon.
 It should look viscous.
 If it runs right off the whisk with no resistance, add 1/2 teaspoon extra cocoa powder, whisk on low to blend, and then assess again.

 - The cookies do spread a little in the oven, so make them reasonably thick to allow for that.